STRHercules/ModernCompanions/SUGGESTIONS.md

 - 2025-11-21 (nameplate toggle): Add a config to choose always-visible vs hover-only pet nameplates for players who prefer constant labels.
 - 2025-11-21 (kill credit UX): Surface pet-kill contributions in the GUI/Jade overlay so players can see which kills came from their beasts.
 - 2025-11-21 (scaling tuning): Expose per-attribute multipliers (attack/health/speed) in config so pack makers can tune how strongly pets scale with STR/DEX/END.
+- 2025-11-22 (XP tuning): Expose the new MMO-style XP curve constants (base, scale, exponent) in config and surface next-level XP + total XP earned in the companion UI so pack makers can rebalance progression without code edits.